Chinese home run: 1958–1961: Los Angeles Coliseum

 As had happened with Rhodes' home run four years earlier, the Chinese-themed joking around the short fence continued.
 The screen was called the "Chinese screen" or the "Great Wall of China", and the Coliseum as a whole became known as "O'Malley's Chinese Theatre", "The House that Charlie Chan Built", or even, in one Willard Mullin cartoon, "Flung Wong O'Malley's Little Joss House in Los Angeles".
 The Sporting News, contrary to the preseason trend, editorialized that it could not yet be said that the short wall would adversely affect the game.
 But on the cover of that issue (which also included Spink's etymological investigation) it put a cartoon showing an outsized Chinese coolie hanging over the Coliseum's back fence.
 The Chinese American community in the Los Angeles area made its objections known.

 At first the worst fears of the media appeared justified.
 In the first week of play at the Coliseum, 24 home runs were hit, most of them over the left field fence and screen.
 Chicago Cubs outfielder Lee Walls, not especially distinguished as a hitter, was responsible for three of them—in a single game.
-Baseball Commissioner Ford Frick, who had defended the Coliseum's dimensions during the preseason, quickly proposed that a second, 60 ft mesh screen be established in the stands at 333 ft from the plate, with any balls that fell between the two a ground rule double; however, that turned to be impossible under earthquake-safety provisions of the Los Angeles building code.
+Baseball Commissioner Ford C. Frick, who had defended the Coliseum's dimensions during the preseason, quickly proposed that a second, 60 ft mesh screen be established in the stands at 333 ft from the plate, with any balls that fell between the two a ground rule double; however, that turned to be impossible under earthquake-safety provisions of the Los Angeles building code.

 Pitchers soon adjusted.
 They threw outside to right-handed hitters, requiring them to pull hard for the left-field fence, and as at the Polo Grounds, a deep fence in right center (444 ft) challenged lefties, and over the course of the season the home run count at the Coliseum declined to the same level as other National League parks.
 At the end of the season, The Sporting News noted, there had been only 21 more home runs in the Coliseum than there were in the smaller Ebbets Field, where the Dodgers had played in Brooklyn.
 During the off-season, Frick announced a rule change stipulating that any new stadium built for major-league play must have all its fences at least 325 ft from home plate, as Spahn had suggested.
 This was widely viewed as a response to the preseason controversy.